 Before joining the Adam Smith Business School, Farhad worked as a lecturer in the Department of Management Science, University of Strathclyde, where he held a variety of academic responsibilities, mostly focusing on teaching and learning excellence.
 Farhad has extensive experience in designing and delivering classes on service operations, performance measurement, management science, and simulation for both UG and PG levels.
-He has taught MBA modules in six different international centres and has also designed and delivered distance learning teaching modules.
+He has taught MBA modules in Dubai, Abu Dhabi, Switzerland, Greece, Malaysia and Singapore.
+He has also designed and delivered distance learning teaching modules for postgraduate studies.

 Farhad's research concentrates on a number of inter-related areas, including service quality and productivity management, performance measurement and application of OR and qualitative methods in approaching these subjects.
 He has published papers and been involved in a number of research projects in these areas.

 Prior to joining academia, Farhad worked for the National Iranian Productivity Organisation and was Iran’s Liaison Officer for Asian Productivity Organisation.

 Farhad is a member of the Services and Operations Management research cluster.